Ref 1. June 21 Application to Land

 Additionality

-Carbon credits are crucial to expanding Carbon Hill's business and its ability to sequester carbon.
-The revenues generated through the sale of biochar carbon credits will be used to fund the development and production cost of pyrolysis units, to provide income to create demand and spread knowledge of biochar and to enable them to pursue a price strategy for their biochar that permits profitable growth.
+• Financial additionality: Carbon credits are crucial to expanding Carbon Hill's business.
+The revenues generated through the sale of carbon credits will be used to fund the development and production cost of pyrolysis units, to create demand for and spread knowledge of biochar and to pursue a price strategy for the biochar that permits profitable growth.